grafana/mimir/docs/sources/blocks-storage/querier.md

       # blocks-storage.bucket-store.metadata-cache
       [memcached: <memcached_config>]

-      # How long to cache list of tenants in the bucket.
+      # [advanced] How long to cache list of tenants in the bucket.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.tenants-list-ttl
       [tenants_list_ttl: <duration> | default = 15m]

-      # How long to cache list of blocks for each tenant.
+      # [advanced] How long to cache list of blocks for each tenant.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.tenant-blocks-list-ttl
       [tenant_blocks_list_ttl: <duration> | default = 5m]

-      # How long to cache list of chunks for a block.
+      # [advanced] How long to cache list of chunks for a block.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.chunks-list-ttl
       [chunks_list_ttl: <duration> | default = 24h]

-      # How long to cache information that block metafile exists.
-Also used for
+      # [advanced] How long to cache information that block metafile exists.
-      # user deletion mark file.
+      # Also used for user deletion mark file.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.metafile-exists-ttl
       [metafile_exists_ttl: <duration> | default = 2h]

-      # How long to cache information that block metafile doesn't exist.
-Also
+      # [advanced] How long to cache information that block metafile doesn't
-      # used for user deletion mark file.
+      # exist.
+Also used for user deletion mark file.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.metafile-doesnt-exist-ttl
       [metafile_doesnt_exist_ttl: <duration> | default = 5m]

-      # How long to cache content of the metafile.
+      # [advanced] How long to cache content of the metafile.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.metafile-content-ttl
       [metafile_content_ttl: <duration> | default = 24h]

-      # Maximum size of metafile content to cache in bytes.
-Caching will be
+      # [advanced] Maximum size of metafile content to cache in bytes.
+Caching
-      # skipped if the content exceeds this size.
-This is useful to avoid
+      # will be skipped if the content exceeds this size.
+This is useful to
-      # network round trip for large content if the configured caching backend
+      # avoid network round trip for large content if the configured caching
-      # has an hard limit on cached items size (in this case, you should set
+      # backend has an hard limit on cached items size (in this case, you should
-      # this limit to the same limit in the caching backend).
+      # set this limit to the same limit in the caching backend).
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.metafile-max-size-bytes
       [metafile_max_size_bytes: <int> | default = 1048576]

-      # How long to cache attributes of the block metafile.
+      # [advanced] How long to cache attributes of the block metafile.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.metafile-attributes-ttl
       [metafile_attributes_ttl: <duration> | default = 168h]

-      # How long to cache attributes of the block index.
+      # [advanced] How long to cache attributes of the block index.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.block-index-attributes-ttl
       [block_index_attributes_ttl: <duration> | default = 168h]

-      # How long to cache content of the bucket index.
+      # [advanced] How long to cache content of the bucket index.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.bucket-index-content-ttl
       [bucket_index_content_ttl: <duration> | default = 5m]

-      # Maximum size of bucket index content to cache in bytes.
-Caching will be
+      # [advanced] Maximum size of bucket index content to cache in bytes.
-      # skipped if the content exceeds this size.
-This is useful to avoid
+      # Caching will be skipped if the content exceeds this size.
+This is useful
-      # network round trip for large content if the configured caching backend
+      # to avoid network round trip for large content if the configured caching
-      # has an hard limit on cached items size (in this case, you should set
+      # backend has an hard limit on cached items size (in this case, you should
-      # this limit to the same limit in the caching backend).
+      # set this limit to the same limit in the caching backend).
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.bucket-index-max-size-bytes
       [bucket_index_max_size_bytes: <int> | default = 1048576]

-    # Duration after which the blocks marked for deletion will be filtered out
+    # [advanced] Duration after which the blocks marked for deletion will be
-    # while fetching blocks.
-The idea of ignore-deletion-marks-delay is to
+    # filtered out while fetching blocks.
+The idea of
-    # ignore blocks that are marked for deletion with some delay.
-This ensures
+    # ignore-deletion-marks-delay is to ignore blocks that are marked for
-    # store can still serve blocks that are meant to be deleted but do not have
+    # deletion with some delay.
+This ensures store can still serve blocks that
-    # a replacement yet.
+    # are meant to be deleted but do not have a replacement yet.
     # CLI flag: -blocks-storage.bucket-store.ignore-deletion-marks-delay
     [ignore_deletion_mark_delay: <duration> | default = 1h]